 Can Foreign Nationals Be Prosecuted Under Singaporean Law For Actions Taken Outside The Country?

-Yes, foreign nationals can be prosecuted under Singaporean law if their actions fall within the scope of extraterritorial jurisdiction, particularly if those actions affect Singapore’s national security or involve significant harm to Singaporean interests or citizens.
+Yes, foreign nationals can be prosecuted under Singapore law if their actions fall within Singapore’s extraterritorial jurisdiction, particularly if they affect Singapore’s national security or cause significant harm to Singaporean interests or citizens.

 What Are The Penalties For Offences Subject To Extraterritorial Jurisdiction In Singapore?

-Penalties for offences subject to extraterritorial jurisdiction vary depending on the specific offence and can range from fines to imprisonment.
+Penalties for offences subject to extraterritorial jurisdiction vary by offence and can range from fines to imprisonment.
 Serious offences, such as drug trafficking or corruption, carry particularly severe penalties, reflecting Singapore’s strict approach to law enforcement.